Crypto Adoption Around the World: Burkina Faso

 This initiative reflects a broader recognition of cryptocurrency’s potential role in facilitating regional trade and fostering financial inclusion in West Africa.

-Despite the relatively small market size compared to leaders like Nigeria, the projected growth in users from the current base to 538,000 by 2028 indicates a growing appetite for cryptocurrency among Burkinabè citizens and businesses.
+Despite the relatively small market size compared to leaders like Nigeria, the projected growth in users to approximately 1.06million by 2026 indicates a growing appetite for cryptocurrency among Burkinabè citizens and businesses.

-The average revenue per user of US$1.94 in 2024 suggests that while adoption is increasing, it remains at an early stage, with significant room for growth as understanding and acceptance of digital currencies continue to expand in the country.
+The average revenue per user is projected at US$6.9 in 2025, suggesting that while adoption is increasing, it remains at an early stage, with significant room for growth as understanding and acceptance of digital currencies continue to expand in the country.

 Crypto Law in Burkina Faso